Frame-dragging: Experimental tests

 In 2008 the Senior Review Report of the NASA Astrophysics Division Operating Missions stated that it was unlikely that the Gravity Probe B team will be able to reduce the errors to the level necessary to produce a convincing test of currently untested aspects of General Relativity (including frame-dragging).

 On May 4, 2011, the Stanford-based analysis group and NASA announced the final report, and in it the data from GP-B demonstrated the frame-dragging effect with an error of about 19 percent, and Einstein's predicted value was at the center of the confidence interval.

 NASA published claims of success in verification of frame dragging for the GRACE twin satellites and Gravity Probe B, both of which claims are still in public view.
 A research group in Italy, USA, and UK also claimed success in verification of frame dragging with the Grace gravity model, published in a peer reviewed journal.
 All the claims include recommendations for further research at greater accuracy and other gravity models.

+In 2026, an analysis combining LARES-2 and LAGEOS laser-ranging data with GRACE Earth-gravity models reported a measurement of terrestrial frame-dragging with a relative uncertainty at the one-part-in-a-thousand level, an order-of-magnitude improvement over previous Solar System determinations.

 In the case of stars orbiting close to a spinning, supermassive black hole, frame dragging should cause the star's orbital plane to precess about the black hole spin axis.
-This effect should be detectable within the next few years via astrometric monitoring of stars at the center of the Milky Way galaxy.
+This effect was predicted to be detectable within the next few years via astrometric monitoring of stars at the center of the Milky Way galaxy.
+It was confirmed by the Max Planck Institute 16 April 2020.

 By comparing the rate of orbital precession of two stars on different orbits, it is possible in principle to test the no-hair theorems of general relativity, in addition to measuring the spin of the black hole.